xnau/pardibee/readme.txt

 3. Import CSV File: page where CSV files can be imported, includes detailed instructions and a blank spreadsheet download

 == Changelog ==

+= 1.7.7.5 =
+* internal timestamps are not editable unless allowed in plugin settings #1681
+* password fields now show dummy data if a password is set #1675
+* fixed issue with internal timestamps not correctly parsed #1680
+* added new "submission not validated" actions #1679

 = 1.7.7.4 =
 * fixed security issue with upload CSV files #1665